 Emme Lund lives and writes in Portland, OR.
-Her debut novel The Boy with a Bird in His Chest will be published on February 15, 2022 by Atria Books.
-She is available for interviews, readings and other events.
-You can reach her at Lund.Emme[at]gmail.com.
+Her debut novel The Boy with a Bird in His Chest was published in 2022 by Atria Books.
+She is available for interviews, readings, and other events.
+You can reach her through the Contact Page.

 “A modern coming-of-age full of love, desperation, heartache, and magic” (Andrew Sean Greer, Pulitzer Prize–winning author) about “the ways in which family, grief, love, queerness, and vulnerability all intersect” (Kristen Arnett, New York Times bestselling author).
 Perfect for fans of The Perks of Being a Wallflower and The Thirty Names of Night.